How To Give an Elevator Pitch (With Examples)

 A polished elevator pitch is useful at career fairs where your time to interact with employers is often limited to just a few minutes.
 In this instance, use your pitch to quickly make a good first impression and stand out from other candidates.
 When you introduce yourself to an employer at a career fair, lead with your elevator pitch but try not to jump into it immediately.
 First, exchange names and greetings, then the employer will likely reply with, “Tell me about yourself.”
 If they don’t, then you could say, “I’d love to tell you about myself—would that be ok?”
 Then begin your pitch.

-Related: How to Get the Most Out of Job Fairs
+Related: How To Get the Most Out of Job Fairs

 During professional networking or membership events

 Whether you are actively looking for a new job or simply interested in meeting new people, use your elevator pitch during professional events to build your network.
 You might be pleasantly surprised to find that someone has advice, helpful connections or an interesting opportunity for you based on the experience and passion you mention in your pitch.
-On the other hand, you may be able to help someone else in their career after sharing your pitch if you have experience they’re looking to gain.
+On the other hand, you may be able to help someone else in their career after sharing your pitch if you have the experience they’re looking to gain.

 For internal networking